jazztong/backend-coding-test/README.md

    1. Create a PR against `master` of your fork including artillery
    2. Ensure that load testing is able to be run using `npm test:load`.
 You can consider using a tool like `forever` to spin up a daemon and kill it after the load test has completed.
    3. Test all endpoints under at least `100 rps` for `30s` and ensure that `p99` is under `50ms`

+## Enhancement of README

+### Generate Swagger spec file

+Run `npm run swagger-autogen` to generate latest file and immediate start project.
+To learn how to automate detect and write spec from api, refer `https://www.npmjs.com/package/swagger-autogen`